Skip to main content

 I am motivated by

 My work gets me excited and is very rewarding to me.
 I feel like I’m contributing to something bigger as I add to scientific understanding.
 I also help the aquaculture industry and that helps conserve our oceans and feed the world.
 I love starting a new research project!
-It is exciting to think about the new knowledge that will be gained.
-I love designing a new experiment and planning all the details.
 I love the creativity of it!
 I also enjoy analyzing the data once we have all the results.
+It is exciting to think about the new knowledge that will be gained.

-One of my favourite parts of my job is writing.
+One of my favourite parts of my job is writing up results.
 I love searching the literature to align my new results to what has been found before.
-I love the creativity of writing, framing the research for the readers, and putting the results in context so that the results can be used.
-I also find mentoring M.Sc. and Ph.D. students very rewarding; I get to train the next generation of scientists.
+I love the creativity of writing.
+I enjoy framing the research for the readers and putting the results in context so that the results can be used.
+I also find mentoring M.Sc. and Ph.D. students very rewarding.
+It’s a great feeling that I am helping to train the next generation of scientists.

 How I affect peoples’ lives